sakra/Tunnel/README.md

 Tunnel
 ======

-Tunnel is a set of scripts that simplifies launching remote *Mathematica* kernels where all established MathLink connections are automatically tunneled through a secure shell connection.
+Tunnel is a set of scripts that simplify launching remote *Mathematica* kernels where all established MathLink connections are automatically tunneled through a secure shell connection.

 Features